JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Running

 Close background processes, lock your CPU's frequency, and then run the executable.
-Under the out-of-the-box configuration, the benchmarks take approximately an hour to complete on my AMD Ryzen 7 5800H with the CPU frequency locked at 90%.
+Under the out-of-the-box configuration, the benchmarks take approximately three hours to complete on my AMD Ryzen 7 5800H with the CPU frequency locked at 90%.

 The resulting graphs and heatmap are outputted as a HMTL file, and the raw data is outputted as a CSV file.
-Both these files are named with a GMT timestamp and placed in the current working directory.
+Both of these files are named with a GMT timestamp and placed in the current working directory.

 The graphs are interactive.
 Hover over a label to highlight the associated plot, and click the label to toggle the plot's visibility.
 The graphs automatically scale to the visible plots.

 ## Configuring

-Modify global settings, including the total key count, the measurement frequency, the maximum load factor, and the blueprints and shims (see below) enabled by editing `config.h`.
+To modify global settings, including the total key count, the measurement frequency, the maximum load factor, and the blueprints and shims (see below) enabled, edit `config.h`.

 ## Built-in tables